Substance Abuse and Addiction Treatment Resources in Westborough

 Table of contents

 Westborough Drug & Alcohol Rehab, Detox & Treatment Resources

-Despite its beautifully attractive environment, however, Westborough faces the same challenges as other cities across the country in terms of drug and alcohol abuse.
-These challenges affect everyone either directly or indirectly including the individual struggling with substance misuse, their friends, immediate family, community, the entire country.
+Despite its beautifully attractive environment, however, Westborough faces the same challenges as other cities across the country with drug and alcohol abuse.
+These challenges affect everyone either directly or indirectly including the individual struggling with substance misuse, their friends, immediate family, community, or the entire country.
 Although the Massachusetts state health department is doing its best to combat the problem by setting up rules and regulations, there is need for a way to help those who misuse the substances get out of the addiction.